This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 Introduction

-Having a home is a basic need, just like food and water.
-It gives people safety, comfort, and stability.
-To help every Indian family—especially those with lower or middle income—own a safe and affordable house, the Indian government started a scheme called Pradhan Mantri Awas Yojana (PMAY) on June 25, 2015.
+A home is a basic need, like food and water.
+It offers safety, comfort, and stability.
+To help every Indian family, especially those with lower or middle incomes, the Indian government started the Pradhan Mantri Awas Yojana (PMAY) on June 25, 2015.
+This scheme aims to make safe and affordable housing accessible for all.

 The goal of PMAY is to make sure that everyone has a pucca house (solid, permanent house) with basic needs like clean water, a toilet, and electricity.
 The government planned to build these homes by 2029.

-PMAY is not just about building houses—it’s about improving lives.
-It helps families live with dignity and security.
-The government works with banks, local authorities, and private builders to make this possible.
-People get help in the form of subsidies (discounts on home loans), and new building technology is used to save money and time.
+PMAY focuses on building homes and enhancing lives.
+It enables families to live with dignity and security.
+The government collaborates with banks, local authorities, and private builders to make this happen.

 PMAY Has Four Main Ways of Helping People: